bennett-sh/quickentity-script/DOCUMENTATION.md

 ```
 *Note: SetEditorOnly is available as ```Entity::setEditorOnly``` so please don't use this example*

-## As this was a lot of dull writing down, some patch APIs will still have erros
+## As this was a lot of dull writing down, some patch APIs could still have typos
 ### Please report them!
+Until these are fixed, you can use the custom patch utility to bypass such issues.